Corporate Nutrition & Workplace Wellness Tips

 “Optimum nutrition on minimal time” is a popular topic for corporate nutrition & workplace wellness talks, because let’s face it we are all time poor!
 At corporate nutrition events, I share my tips and tricks on how to keep it simple yet still achieve a balanced diet, breakfast on the run, snacks at work, workplace healthy eating policies and lastly, how to take the stress out of the kitchen mid-week.
 Here I share my 10 Healthy Eating Tips for the workplace which really can be implemented by you today.
 Nothing complicated, just healthy eating and some practical tips.

 If you don’t have time or for that matter an appetite for breakfast; all is not lost, no need to feel like a failure before you even leave the house in the mornings.
 The most important thing is, that when you do eat it is something healthy whatever time that may be.
 The worse thing about skipping breakfast is, it often leads to making poor choices mid-morning, so plan your first meal.
 Ideally bring it to work with you if you don’t eat breakfast at home.
-Another option, if to keep some breakfast food/ingredients at work.
-Here are some suggestions for a healthy breakfast on the run.
+Here are some suggestions;

 - Protein Greek yogurt, a piece of fruit and a closed handful of nuts.
 If you are really in a rush or really not a breakfast person this would make a great breakfast when 11 o’clock comes around.
 You will get a decent amount of protein from a high protein Greek yogurt.
 Add some fruit and nuts for some healthy fats, fibre, a little more protein, as well as vitamins and minerals.